Help Wanted - We need help at our booth!

 Our booth is the heart of our tournament presence.

-We try to make our booth hard to miss - from banners of volleyball action, to high quality samples hung for display or a slideshow running on a 130" projection screen, we try not to let people walk by our booth with out knowning what we are about.
+We try to make our booth hard to miss - from banners of volleyball action, to high quality samples hung for display or image slideshows, we try not to let people walk by our booth with out knowing what we are about.

 Our booth started with no promotional materials, a black and white laser printer for thumbnail proofs, one computer and customers filling out paper order forms.
-It has grown to custom cabinetry holding 50 flat screen monitors from which customers can view any image, design any product and submit their order without ever having to touch a piece of paper.
-(We've tried to be very efficient in our growth - those 50 flat screens are powered by only five computers, with an additional three webservers and four laptops used for production behind the scenes).
+It has grown to custom cabinetry for our servers and 45 laptops no which customers can view any image, design any product and submit their order without ever having to touch a piece of paper.

-Other than location and power, we try to make our booth as self sufficient as possible.
+Other than location and power, our aim is to make our booth as self sufficient as possible.
 We bring everything we need to operate at a tournament.

 Booth Positions Available